justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ### Height

-The toast has a minimum height of 48px when displaying one line of body copy, and it should not exceed 122px in height to accommodate up to three lines of multi-line body copy.
+The toast has a minimum height of 48px when displaying one line of text.
+It should not exceed 122px in height, which is enough to accommodate up to three lines of text.

 {% contentPageImage {
     src:"../../../assets/img/components/toast/sizes-height.svg",